-ACADEMIC YEAR: 2019-20 NATIONAL COST CENTRE: MODULE LEADER: Dr Paul Mahrer OTHER MODULE STAFF: Christopher Journeaux
+TIONAL COST CENTRE: HER MODULE STAFF: Christopher Journeaux

 This module has two areas of study: cognitive psychology and the biological basis of behaviour.
-The cognitive aspect will concentrate on models of human memory, and in particular the characteristics of short-term memory, as well as visual perception and attention.
+The cognitive aspect will concentrate on models of human memory, and in particular the characteristics of shortterm memory, as well as visual perception and attention.
 The material relating to biological psychology will examine brain structure, localisation of function and the physiological basis of stress and its treatment.
 The importance of neurological case studies and brain topology and function will provide linkage between the two subjects both in terms of method and theory.

-SUMMARY OF TEACHING AND LEARNING

-Scheduled Activities Hours Comments/Additional Information (briefly explain activities, including formative assessment opportunities)

-[KIS definitions]

-Lecture 30

-Workshops 10

-Guided independent 160 This includes; directed reading, independent reading, completion of formative assessment tasks and the development and completion

-study of course work.
+SUMMARY OF TEACHING AND LEARNING Scheduled Activities [KIS definitions] Hours Comments/Additional Information (briefly explain activities, including formative assessment opportunities) Lecture 30 Workshops 10 Guided independent study 160 This includes; directed reading, independent reading, completion of formative assessment tasks and the development and completion of course work.
 Total 200 (NB: 1 credit = 10 hours of learning; 20 credits = 200 hours, etc.)

-Element Component Name Component Weighting Coursework (C1) Portfolio (LO: 1-4) (To include two essays 50% each essay) 100%

 Element Category Component Name Component Weighting

+Coursework (C1) 100%

+Portfolio (LO: 1-4)

+(To include two essays 50% each essay)

+Element Component Component

+Category Name Weighting
-Coursework (in lieu %

-of the original Essay (LO: 1-4) %
+Coursework (in lieu of the original assessment) Essay (LO: 1-4) % % 100%

-assessment) 100%

-To be completed when presented for Minor Change approval and/or annually updated Updated by: Dr Paul Mahrer Approved by: Mary Ayling-Phillip Date: 19/09/2019 Date: 19/09/2019
+To be completed when presented for Minor Change approval and/or annually updated Updated by: Dr Paul Mahrer Date: Approved by: Mary Ayling-Phillip 19/09/2021 Date: 19/09/2022